Gundamma Katha: Plot

 Gundamma is a rich widow who ill-treats her stepdaughter Lakshmi, a selfless person who is reduced to working as a maid.
 Gundamma has a daughter Saroja and a son Prabhakar.
-Prabhakar is in love with Saroja's friend Padma.
 Gundamma has a half-brother Ghantayya, a cunning but weak milk vendor.
 Ghantayya wants Gundamma to marry off Saroja to his criminal son Bhoopati, who is in prison.
 To achieve this goal without the knowledge of Gundamma, he spoils every marriage proposal Saroja receives.
 Saroja's arrogance and Lakshmi's courteous attitude indirectly help Ghantayya.
-Gundamma decides to marry off Lakshmi to a vagabond and Saroja to the son of Ramabhadrayya, a wealthy man living in a faraway town.
+Gundamma decides to marry off Lakshmi to a vagabond and Saroja to the son of Ramabhadrayya, a wealthy man living in a faraway town, Veerapuram.

-Ramabhadrayya knows out about Saroja (Gundamma's daughter) through a marriage broker and goes to Gundamma's home after finding that her late husband was a friend of his.
-And After observing the situations in Gundamma's house with the help of Ghantayya, Ramabhadrayya sends his elder son Anjaneya "Anji" Prasad to Gundamma's house as a servant to get him married to Lakshmi, who he finds innocent and docile.
+Ramabhadrayya knows about Saroja (Gundamma's daughter) through a marriage broker and goes to Gundamma's home after finding that her late husband was a friend of his, who had aided him in convincing his in-laws to let him marry their daughter.
+After observing the situations in Gundamma's house with the help of Ghantayya, Ramabhadrayya sends his elder son Anjaneya "Anji" Prasad to Gundamma's house as a servant to get him married to Lakshmi, who he finds innocent and docile.
 He sends his younger son, Raja, to marry Saroja.
-Raja then meets Saroja through Padma, who is his cousin.
+Raja then meets Saroja through his cousin Padma, Saroja’s friend and Prabhakar’s classmate and lover.
 Anji and Lakshmi get married, and Raja and Saroja fall in love.
 Ramabhadrayya writes a letter to Gundamma opposing the marriage of Raja and Saroja upon the former's instructions, and Anji conducts their marriage against Ghantayya's wishes.
 Shortly afterward, Prabhakar and Padma's marriage is conducted.

 Raja acts like a drunkard and masquerades as Ramabhadrayya's son seeking to gain Saroja's wealth.
 A rift develops between Anji and Gundamma, and he leaves with Lakshmi.
 Anji, Raja, and Ramabhadrayya reveal the truth to Lakshmi later.
 Raja storms out of Gundamma's house and Saroja follows him; they join Ramabhadrayya's house as gardeners and Raja ensures Saroja is unaware of their employer.
 In the process, Saroja's character transforms from one of arrogance to one of a hardworking, courteous person.

 Gundamma is tortured by Padma's ruthless, confidence-trickster aunt Durga.
 Bhoopati is released from prison and Ghantayya asks Gundamma to give him some money.
 Because of Gundamma's arrogance, Prabhakar and Padma leave for Bangalore.
 Durga steals the money in the locker, accuses Gundamma of robbery, and locks her in a room behind the house.
 Lakshmi and Anji visit Gundamma and become aware of her condition.
 Lakshmi and Gundamma coerce Durga and retrieve the money she stole.
 Bhoopati comes to Durga's rescue but is defeated by Anji in a duel and is hospitalised.

 Saroja meets Ramabhadrayya, her employer, and walks out after a heated argument.
 She meets Lakshmi on the way and learns about Raja's plans and that Ramabhadrayya is her father-in-law.
 The film ends with Gundamma staying with her daughters in Ramabhadrayya's house.